 - Straight pins:

 Usually, I start constructing a denim skirt by cutting the jeans off to the length I want them to be.
 You will essentially change them rather momentarily into denim cut-off shorts.
-Try them on or hold them up against yourself; mark where you should cut with a pencil or fabric marker.
+Try them on or hold them up against yourself; mark where you should cut with a pencil or denim skirt from old jeans.

 Usually, I teach you how to wear my skirts just above the knee—that is, what I like.
-Your skirt can be any length; some elements will vary somewhat depending on whether it is incredibly short or super long.
+Your skirt can be any length; some elements will vary somewhat depending on whether it is incredibly short or beginner sewing project denim.

 Skip this initial step and avoid cutting any length off your pants if you want an ankle length skirt.